Skip to content

 if col.max_length == col.min_length:

-return mysql.BINARY(col.max_length)
+return mysql_dialect.BINARY(col.max_length)

-return mysql.VARBINARY(col.max_length)
+return mysql_dialect.VARBINARY(col.max_length)

-MSSQL: types_mapping_mssql
+MSSQL: MSSQLDialect.column_type

-Source code in xml2db/table/column.py
+Source code in xml2db/dialect/mssql.py

-def types_mapping_mssql(temp: bool, col: "DataModelColumn") -> Any:
+def column_type(self, col: "DataModelColumn", temp: bool) -> Any:

 if col.occurs[1] != 1:

-return mssql.VARCHAR(8000)
+return mssql_dialect.VARCHAR(8000)

 if col.data_type == "dateTime":

-return mssql.VARCHAR(100) if temp else mssql.DATETIMEOFFSET
+return mssql_dialect.VARCHAR(100) if temp else mssql_dialect.DATETIMEOFFSET

 if col.data_type == "date":

-return mssql.VARCHAR(16)
+return mssql_dialect.VARCHAR(16)

 if col.data_type == "time":

-return mssql.VARCHAR(18)
+return mssql_dialect.VARCHAR(18)

 if col.data_type in ["string", "NMTOKEN", "duration", "token"]: